kylekce/Metacrafters-Projects/create_a_token/README.md

 ## Description

 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-The contract has two function: one that mints tokens, and one that burns tokens.
+The contract has two functions:
+- mint function
+- burn function

 This program serves as a simple and straightforward introduction to Solidity programming, and can be used as a stepping stone for more complex projects in the future.

 ## Getting Started